-The research includes multi-sited data collection and a strong micro-level approach as manifested in three interrelated case studies: Filipino migrants in Finland and their family members back home; second generation Kurds active in Kurdish diaspora organisations in Finland and France; and Finnish migrants engaged in ‘expat’ associations in Western Europe and North America.
+The research includes multi-sited data collection and a strong micro-level approach as manifested in three interrelated case studies: Filipino migrants in Finland and their family members back home; second generation Kurds active in Kurdish diaspora organisations in Finland and France; and Finnish migrants engaged in ‘expat’ associations.
 The overall data includes qualitative interviewing (semi-structured and biographic narrative interviews); ethnographic methods (observation); and virtual ethnography (online material).
 The data corpus is approached with narrative, thematic and content analyses.
 Through close collaboration the participants will develop a multi-sited and mixed-methodology approach, applicable to a wide range of cases.

 The project generates a sound theoretical perspective by employing a diasporic lens.
 This enables (1) an analysis of the dynamics of diaspora communities’ organisation in (trans)national and global contexts, and (2) the creation of a comprehensive analytical framework that unravels how and by what means transnational engagements are capitalised upon, employed as social resources and transformed into individual/collective action.
 The three case studies are analysed comparatively to unfold the political, discursive and institutional dimensions of transnational engagement, yet with a strong grass-roots level approach.